ReMinoer/SubSolution/README.md

 # Configuration files: `.subsln`

 SubSolution introduce a XML file format using extension `.subsln` to describe the content of Visual Studio solutions with a more user-friendly syntax than .sln format.
-You can generate solutions from it or update existing ones.
+You can generate a solution from it or update an existing one.

 ```xml
 <SubSolutionConfiguration>